 RHAYA'S BALI GUIDE & RECOMMENDATIONS

-Having been in Bali on and off for two years, I've learned a thing or two about this magical island.
+Having been in Bali on and off for three years, I've learned a thing or two about this magical island.
 This guide is created with you in mind, I hope it is helpful!
 The list is only a start of some of the questions I have been asked over the years!

 1. Visa Info/Entering the Country/Preparation